Moises Caicedo transfer takes twist as Chelsea look to hijack Liverpool offer

 The race has created another sub-plot to Sunday's meeting between the two teams at Stamford Bridge, as both clubs have gone for Caicedo and Southampton’s Romeo Lavia, in what almost appears a response to the other.

-The Stamford Bridge hierarchy have indicated they are willing to go higher than Liverpool on price, which currently stands at a Premier League record of £110m.

-The big question is whether Brighton will accept that given they set a deadline of Thursday night for bids, but the likelihood is that money talks.

-Chelsea had made Caicedo their top midfield target in an area that needs strengthening, which is one reason he is so enthused on the move.
+Chelsea had made Caicedo their top midfield target in an area that needs strengthening, which is one reason he is so enthused by the move.

 Join our commenting forum